-• I shall refrain from using any methods that could be considered coercive such as threats, negative labeling, and attempts to provoke shame or humiliation.

-• I shall make no requests of other residents that are not necessary as part of the agreed treatment plan.

-• I understand an obligation to protect individuals, institutions, and the profession from harm that might be done by others.
-Consequently, I am aware that the conduct of another individual is an actual or likely source of harm to clients, colleagues, institutions, or the profession, and that I have an ethical obligation to report such conduct to staff.
+- I shall refrain from using any methods that could be considered coercive such as threats, negative labeling, and attempts to provoke shame or humiliation. - I shall make no requests of other residents that are not necessary as part of the agreed recovery plan. - I understand an obligation to protect individuals, institutions, and the community from harm that might be done by others.
+Consequently, I am aware that the conduct of another individual is an actual or likely source of harm to peers, staff, the organization, or the community, and that I have an ethical obligation to report such conduct to staff.